 There's also the abandonment of the stylistic underpinnings of the series, such as the histrionic, pseudo-poetic monologuing, interactive environmental elements and the all important mythological/religious/pop-cultural symbolic subtext which gave the original games their richness.

 As well as the replacement of the first two games' graphic novel-style cutscenes with more traditional cutscenes with stylistic, TV-screen style static cuts (though the New Jersey levels invoke the earlier style).
+The fact that many of them can't be skipped makes it worse.
 There was also Max's change in haircut and facial hair.

 8.8: Gametrailers received some flack for giving Max Payne 3 a 7.6.